C-HGP/NeoWatch/README.md

 - [ ] Make the more advanced circut schematic.

+# Schematics #

 I have soldered everything together on a circut with a ATMega processor (Which was unnecessarily much for such a simple project, but it was required for the class).
-But I made a simple more readble fritzing scheme.
-I used this setup when I was testing everything.
-# Schematics #

-I have soldered everything together on a circut with a ATMega processor (Which was unnecessarily much for such a simple project).
 But I made a simple more readble fritzing scheme.
 I used this setup when I was testing everything.

 ![alt text](https://raw.githubusercontent.com/C-HGP/NeoWatch/master/ProjectNeoWatch/Schematics.png)